CASFRI/CASFRI/docs/specifications/README.md

 ### NAT_NON_VEG

 The **NAT_NON_VEG** attribute identifies the type of natural land with no vegetation cover.
 The maximum vegetation cover varies across Canada but is usually less than six or ten percent.
-The detailed table, CAS codes, and CAS conversion rule set are presented in Appendix 12.

 | Values         | Description |
 | :------------- | :----- |